nic0michael/RabbitMQProducerMicroservice/ProjectDocumentation.md

 [To access our documentation use this link](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/DesignPattern.md).

 ## 2. How we meet Dave Farley's Microservice Recommendations
-The many presentations that Dave has made in his Channel, inspired the architect of this project [To access our Recommendations for Microservices use this link](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceRecomendations.md).
+The many presentations that Dave has made in his Channel, inspired the architect of this project.
+[To access our Recommendations for Microservices use this link](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceRecomendations.md).

 ## 3. Test Driven Development TDD